Battle of Monastir

-The Battle of Monastir took place near the town of Bitola, Macedonia (then known as Monastir) during the First Balkan War, between Serbian and Ottoman forces from 16 to 19 November 1912.
+The Battle of Monastir took place near the town of Bitola, North Macedonia (then known as Monastir) during the First Balkan War, between Serbian and Ottoman forces from 16 to 19 November 1912.
 It resulted in a Serbian victory after heavy fighting north of the city, the routed Turks fled abandoning their guns.

 Battle

 As an ongoing part of the Balkan Wars, the Ottoman Vardar Army retreated from the defeat at Kumanovo and regrouped around Bitola.
 The Serbs seized Skopje then sent forces to help their Bulgarian ally besiege Adrianople.

 The Serbian 1st Army, advancing south on Monastir (modern Bitola), encountered heavy Ottoman artillery fire and had to wait for its own artillery to arrive.